Riyu44/NCBS-Workshop/README.md

 barcodes_data <- read.csv(file_path, header = TRUE, stringsAsFactors = FALSE)

 ```
-read.csv(): This function reads the CSV file into a data frame
+ -read.csv(): This function reads the CSV file into a data frame

-header = TRUE: Indicates that the first row of the CSV file contains the column names.
+ -header = TRUE: Indicates that the first row of the CSV file contains the column names.

-stringsAsFactors = FALSE: Prevents R from automatically converting string columns into factors, which is often preferred when importing data to avoid unexpected behavior.
+ -stringsAsFactors = FALSE: Prevents R from automatically converting string columns into factors, which is often preferred when importing data to avoid unexpected behavior.

 ```r